 Natural Lands Management Training Program

-The Natural Lands Management internship was developed in collaboration with the Center for Environmental Biology to provide students with practical experience in leadership and land management skills.
+The Natural Lands Management internship was developed in collaboration with the Center for Environmental Biology and Campus as a Living Lab (CLL) to provide students with practical experience in leadership and land management skills.
 As part of the program, students assist in developing and implementing community and science-based land management practices for the UCI Ecological Preserve or the UCI San Joaquin Marsh.
 After learning about the history, ecology, and management of UCI’s natural lands, students develop an independent project designed to address a conservation challenge while involving the local community.

 Reserve Plant Identification App